visual-framework/vf-core/components/vf-video-container/README.md

 ## About

+A container for adding videos to your page.

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install thevf-video-container` with this command.